viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 Figure 2 shows an overview of the workflow of this part of the exercise.

-Start by running through the analysis for one sample, and save all commands to a text file.
+Start by running through the analysis for one of the samples, and save all commands to a text file.
 If you have time you can analyze the second sample as well in the end of the exercise (it will be faster this time since you have saved all commands).
 ![](fig/flowchart.png)
 Figure 2: Workflow of somatic variant detection and annotation.